Applications for 2020 will open in October 2019.

 - During the second month, free presentation space over four weekends (Saturday & Sunday evenings) in the First Floor Studio, which may be used for public presentations, rehearsals, or both.

 - Limited temporary storage during the second month of each residency.

 - An orientation to the space and technical equipment.

 - Announcements of public presentations via HB Studio’s weekly notice and social media postings.

-If selected, you are responsible for:
+If selected for a residency, you are responsible for:

 - Sharing at least two public presentations at 8pm on the final Saturday & Sunday of the residency.
-Additional presentations on the prior three weekends may be added if desired.
+Additional presentations on the prior weekends may be added if desired.

 - Crafting and running all elements of your public presentations, including tech, set up, break down, stage management and front of house.